sthompson226/CSharpDicomJsonConverter/README.md

 Manabu Tokunaga

 # Latest Update
-## 6 September 2014 master Commit
+## 30 October 2014

+* It can now include the DICOM dictionary definition optionally when generating JSON as "desc:" field
+* Release build mode added and fixed the target CPU to Any
 * This kit now supports conversion in both from DICOM to JSON, and also JSON to DICOM directions.
 * Added Base64 Encoding of OB, OW, and OF data buffers.
+Though I would not recommend storing large files in JSON.

 # About This Project